scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:21
 page you can see that there is an
 4:22
-incident that has taken place that's
+incident that has taken place that’s
 4:23
 because the cpu utilization crossed the
 4:25
-80 threshold so now let's see whether
+80 threshold so now let’s see whether
 4:27
-we've received our email so let's go
+we’ve received our email so let’s go
 4:29
 back to our email id and here you can
 4:31